Space Foundation News

 South Korean College Students Tour Discovery Center

-Twenty honor students from Yeungjin College in Daegu, South Korea, toured the Space Foundation Discovery Center in July as part of a week-long program called Global Leaders Exploration to the United States.
-The University of Colorado at Colorado Springs was instrumental in bringing them to Colorado Springs and to the Space Foundation for the visit.
+Twenty honor students from Yeungjin College in Daegu, South Korea, toured the Space Foundation Discovery Center on Monday, July 22, as part of a week-long program called Global Leaders Exploration to the United States.
+The University of Colorado at Colorado Springs was instrumental in bringing them to Colorado Springs and to the Space Foundation for today’s visit.
 They were accompanied by Sandra Reno, associate director for international affairs, Office of International Affairs, University of Colorado at Colorado Springs, and chaperone Saewon Park, who served as a translator when needed.

-In addition to their tour of the Space Foundation, they visited other businesses in the area including Agilent Technologies, United States Olympic Training Center headquarters and Harland & Clark.
-They also got a taste of the local culture with visits to Pikes Peak, Garden of the Gods, Rock Ledge Ranch Historic Site and the El Paso County Fair.
+In addition to their visit to the Space Foundation, they will also visit other businesses during the week in the area including Agilent Technologies, United States Olympic Training Center headquarters and Harland & Clark.
+They will also get a taste of the local culture with visits to Pikes Peak, Garden of the Gods, Rock Ledge Ranch Historic Site and the El Paso County Fair.

-To see more photos of the visit, click here.
+To see a photo gallery of today’s visit, click here.